code-coaching/blog-posts/databases.en.md

 ## API

-API staat voor Application Programming Interface, dit is een manier om applicaties met elkaar te laten communiceren.
-Het meest voorkomende type API bij het ontwikkelen van webapplicaties is een RESTful API.
+API stands for Application Programming Interface, this is a way for applications to communicate with each other.
+The most common type of API when developing web applications is a RESTful API.
-Een ander type dat meer en meer voorkomt tegenwoordig, is een GraphQL API.
+Another type that is becoming more and more common these days is a GraphQL API.

 ### Protocollen